 Section 3: The Board of Directors shall consist of the elected officers and Directors which may include but not be limited to: Director of Family and Community Engagement, Director of Programs, Director of Communications, Director of Membership, Director of Health & Safety, and Director of School Support (Elementary and Secondary).
 There may also be special directors as deemed necessary by the Executive Committee, including but not limited to: Immediate Past Council President, and Directors-At-Large.
 If the immediate past president cannot serve, then any past president may serve on the Board of Directors.
 These positions have full voice and vote at all General Membership and Board of Directors meetings.

-Section 4: There may be the following Standing Committees: Nominating, Family and Community Engagement, Council Scholarships, Budget, Awards, Spring Celebration, Reflections, and Liaison to the Bellevue Schools Foundation and Liaison to the School Board.
+Section 4: There may be the following Standing Committees: Nominating, Family and Community Engagement, Council Scholarships, Budget, Awards, Reflections, Liaison to the Bellevue Schools Foundation and Liaison to the School Board.
 There may also be Special Committees, to include Directory, Food Drive, Communications, Membership, and other like committees as established by the Board of Directors and ratified by the General Membership as the need arises.

 Section 5: The Council President may convene an Advisory Committee on an as needed basis.
 This Advisory committee, not to exceed 25 members, may include Past Council Presidents, Past Region 2 Service Delivery Team Members, Bellevue School District Superintendent, other Bellevue School District, Administrators, the Bellevue Education Association Executive Director, Principal Representatives (High, Middle and Elementary), plus representatives from the Bellevue Police Department, Bellevue Schools Foundation, Bellevue Quality Schools, Youth Eastside Services, Hope Link, the Business Community, Students, and other community organizations.
 The members of the Advisory Committee do not have voice or vote privileges on Council.